The Spunky Curl Logo

 Top 10 Attractions in Belize

-Located on the northeast coast of Central America at the base of the Yucatán Peninsula, Belize offers visitors a wide variety of outdoor activities both on land and in the water.
-Take advantage of the second-largest coral reef system in the world, towering Maya ruins, cave systems, and picturesque rainforest reserves exploding with wildlife.
+Craving one-of-a-kind land and sea adventures that pack a BIG punch?
+The country of Belize, located on the northeast coast of Central America at the base of the Yucatán Peninsula, offers travelers a wide variety of exciting activities.
+The second-largest coral reef system in the world, towering Maya ruins, mysterious cave systems, and peaceful rainforest reserves exploding with wildlife are just some of the things waiting to be explored!

-Brad and I spent about a month in Belize staying in San Pedro, Caye Caulker, Hopkins, and San Ignacio.
-With so many possible activities it can be hard to narrow down what to do!
-Below I've ranked my top 10 attractions in Belize to help you decide which is right for your itinerary.
+Brad and I spent about a month in Belize with stays in San Pedro, Caye Caulker, Hopkins, and San Ignacio.
+Below I've ranked my favorite attractions in Belize to help you organize a spectacular itinerary.

 #1 Actun Tunichil Muknal (ATM) Cave

 Journey down into the dark depths and breathe the musty air as magnificent stalactites come into view with the glow of your headlamp.
-Fortitude will be your best friend, especially if you are mildly claustrophobic or dislike bats.
-ATM is an experience of a lifetime and a must-do attraction worth the physical effort!
+Fortitude will be your best friend, especially if you are mildly claustrophobic or dislike bats/spiders.
+Actun Tunichil Muknal is an experience of a lifetime and must-do attraction worth the physical effort!

-Go off the beaten path with a relaxing 3 day/2 night sailing voyage to explore the various cayes (islands) along the Mesoamerican Barrier Reef.
-Join the fantastic crew of Raggamuffin to taste freshly caught seafood, snorkel alongside colorful marine life, and sip homemade rum punch in the sun.
+Set a course to navigate the various islands along the Mesoamerican Barrier Reef by booking a fun three-day/two-night voyage on a sailboat.
+Join the friendly crew of Raggamuffin to taste freshly caught seafood, snorkel alongside colorful marine life, and sip homemade rum punch in the sunshine.

-The tour begins in Caye Caulker and ends in Dangriga.
-Enjoy camp-like conditions during the overnight stays on Rendezvous Caye and Tobacco Caye.
-Set up your tent on the beach and slowly drift to sleep with the sound of waves crashing on the shoreline.
-However, prepare for the possibility of intense winds.
-The first night we had to surround our tent with chairs, benches, and tables to prevent it from blowing out to sea!
+The all-inclusive trip begins in Caye Caulker and ends in Dangriga.
+You'll experience camp-like conditions during the overnight stays on Rendezvous Caye and Tobacco Caye.
+Brad and I set up our tent on the beach and slowly drifted to sleep with the sound of waves crashing upon the shore.
+Winds can be a tad intense.
+One night, we had to surround our shelter with chairs, benches, and tables to prevent it from blowing out to sea!

 #3 Snorkeling